-The Effect of Six Weeks of Core Stability and Neuromuscular Training on Pain, Knee Function, and Center of Pressure Oscillation in Individuals with Patellofemoral Pain Syndrome
+Effects of Core Stability and Neuromuscular Training Methods on Knee Pain, Knee Function, and Center of Pressure Oscillations in Individuals With Patellofemoral Pain Syndrome: A Clinical Trial

 Document Type : Original article